mariadb-corporation/MaxScale/Documentation/REST-API/Resources-MaxScale.md

 ```
 POST /v1/maxscale/modules/:module/:command
 ```

+Modules can expose commands that can be called via the REST API.
+The module resource lists all commands in the `data.attributes.commands` list.
+Each value is a command sub-resource identified by its `id` field and the HTTP method the command uses is defined by the `attributes.method` field.

+The _:module_ in the URI must be a valid name of a loaded module and _:command_ must be a valid command identifier that is exposed by that module.
+All parameters to the module commands are passed as HTTP request parameters.

 Here is an example POST requests to the dbfwfilter module command _reload_ with two parameters, the name of the filter instance and the path to a file: